planetscale/sql-proxy/README.md

 Run the proxy by passing the `organization/database/branch` combination you want to connect:

 ```
-sql-client-proxy --token "$(cat ~/.config/planetscale/access-token)" --instance "org/db/branch"
+sql-proxy-client --token "$(cat ~/.config/planetscale/access-token)" --instance "org/db/branch"
 ```
-This will run the `sql-client-proxy` on your localhost and bind to `127.0.0.1:3307`.
+This will run the `sql-proxy-client` on your localhost and bind to `127.0.0.1:3307`.
 You should use this address to connect your application.
 As an example, here is how you can connect with the `mysql` CLI: